DroneBridge/ESP32/README.md

    <h1>DroneBridge for ESP32</h1>
 </div>

-A DroneBridge enabled firmware for the popular ESP32 modules from Espressif Systems.
+A firmware for the popular ESP32 modules from Espressif Systems.
 Probably the cheapest way to communicate with your drone, UAV, UAS, ground-based vehicle or whatever you may call them.

 It also allows for a fully transparent serial to WiFi pass-through link with variable packet size